 - A commercial invoice checklist

 A commercial invoice is a customs document that provides details on a package and its contents.
+It’s not just a routine piece of paperwork; it plays a crucial role in international trade transactions.

 In a nutshell, the document allows customs officials to: